Skip to main content

 A worked example

-Mixing Auto Mode and Rules in one template
+Mixing Auto Mode and Rules in one Playbook

-A common pattern: most Topics use Rules (because your firm has clear positions on most things), and one or two Topics use Auto Mode (for the research-heavy questions where positions don’t apply).
+A common pattern: most Topics use Rules, because your firm has clear positions on most things, and one or two use Auto Mode for the research-heavy questions where fixed positions don’t apply.

 Tips for good Auto Mode questions

-Citations link out to the source.
-Click through and confirm the cited passage actually says what Libra summarised, same as you would a junior’s research note.
+Every citation chip opens its source.
+Click through and confirm the cited passage says what Libra summarised, the same way you would check a junior’s research note.

 If your firm has run the same Review fifty times, Rules give you faster, cheaper, more consistent results.
 Save Auto Mode for the questions that genuinely need research.